jonjamz/blaze-forms/README.md

 * **Elements**.
 * **Form Blocks**.

-*Elements* represent single form fields, while *form blocks* are containers that control workflow and handle submission.
-Each type has its own set of reactive states, used to control the experience, workflow, and functionality of a given form.
-States are available as template helpers.
+***Elements*** represent single form fields, while ***form blocks*** are containers that control workflow and handle submission.
+Each type has its own set of reactive states, used to control the experience, workflow, and functionality of a given form through template helpers.

 Any compatible template can be transformed into one of the above components using the provided API--and either type of component be use used standalone.
 But, as you'll see, the real power comes from using the two types of components together.